|[View Job Specification]||[View Printable Version]|

 5. Office Practices: These questions test for knowledge of generally agreed-upon practices governing the handling of situations which stenographers, typists, and secretaries encounter in their work, as well as knowledge of efficient and effective methods used to accomplish office tasks.
 The questions will cover such topics as planning work flow; setting priorities; dealing effectively with staff, visitors and callers; filing and retrieving information; safeguarding confidentiality; using office equipment; and making procedural decisions and recommendations which contribute to a well-managed office.

-CALCULATORS: Unless otherwise notified, candidates are permitted to use quiet, hand-held, and solar or battery powered calculators.
+CALCULATORS: Use of calculators is RECOMMENDED for this exam.
+Candidates should bring quiet, hand-held, solar or battery powered calculators.
 Devices with typewriter keyboards, `Spell Checkers,' `Personal Digital Assistants,' `Address Books,' `Language Translators,' `Dictionaries,' or any similar devices are prohibited.
 You may not bring books or other reference materials.
 You may not bring cellular phones, beepers, pagers, or headphones.